 A partnership with CNN means everything for 9News, which is formerly known as Solar News.
 With their shift in priorities — where entertainers reign over real journalists and more soft news slant — critics and viewers have questioned their integrity as a once reputable news source.

-Will this partnership live up to CNN's ideals/core values and deliver more than just bells and whistles?
+Will this partnership live up to CNN’s ideals/core values and deliver more than just bells and whistles?
 Only time will tell.
-Carrying the CNN brand will surely be beneficial for 9News, but if they will employ the same people (both on and off camera), we should just expect the same product.
+Carrying the CNN brand will surely be beneficial for 9News, but if they will employ the same people (both on and off camera), then we should just expect the same product.

 Question: What are your expectations on CNN Philippines?
 What do you want to see more or less on that network?
 Let us know by posting your comments below or on our Facebook page.
 You can also tweet us @medianewserphil.
-If you have news tips, be sure to let us know by using our anonymous news tip box, click here.